All Episodes

 Let me ask you, because I think this is very, very important.

-Um, if we do all of that, what consequences are they?
+If we do all of that, what consequences are they?

 Have they invited in the world's experts?

-He said we would have sent our best.
+He said, we would have sent our best.

-And but they did that.
+But they did that.

-We we offered to send people.
+We offered to send people.

 Right.

-But they remember when they did this.
+But they remember when they did this thing.

 Right.